 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch with me on Facebook, Google+, Pinterest, and Instagram for all the latest updates.

-- 3 g instant dry yeast (1 tsp) (See Notes if you use ACTIVE dry yeast)
+- 1 tsp instant yeast (1 tsp; see Notes if you use ACTIVE dry yeast)

-- 300 g Japanese curry of your choice (1 ½ cup) (at room temperature, made previous night kept in fridge overnight)
+- 1 ½ cup Japanese curry of your choice (at room temperature, made previous night kept in the fridge overnight.
+Here are recipes for Beef Curry, Chicken Curry, and Instant Pot Curry)

-- 1 large egg (for coating the bread) (forgot to put in the ingredient picture below)
+- 1 large egg (50 g w/o shell) (for coating the bread; I forgot to put in the ingredient picture below)

-Microwave the milk until warm to the touch (95 ºF/35 ºC).
-Then add in the the instant dry yeast and the warm milk.
+- Microwave the milk (125 ml) until warm to the touch, about 95ºF/35ºC.
+Then add in the instant dry yeast (3 g) and the warm milk.

-Once the dough becomes a ball, add the butter in the center of the dough and combine well until the butter is incorporated into the dough.
+- Once the dough becomes a ball, add the unsalted butter (10 g) in the center of the dough and combine well until the butter is incorporated into the dough.
 At first, the dough will be sticky, wet, and oily and you might want to add more flour, but wait and try kneading a little longer.
 [2-3 minutes]

 - Tip on kneading: Using the lower part of your palm, push out the dough.
 Then roll back up as if you’re drawing the number “8” with your hand.
 Rotate the dough 90 degrees every time you finish drawing “8”.